 your diet as possible.
 Use monounsaturated olive oil and canola oil for

 cooking and baking.
 Read food labels; avoid products with partially

 hydrogenated oils.
 These fats contain cholesterol-raising trans fatty

 acids.
-Try to limit saturated fat to less than 7 percent of your
+Try to limit saturated fat to less than seven percent of

 Nibble on Nuts